AltSysrq/avalanche/SPEC.md

 - A Close-Parenthesis, Close-Bracket, or Close-Brace token not consumed by one of the above rules results in an error.

+- A Spread token forms a Spread unit wrapping whatever syntax unit follows it, which must not be a Newline token (even if Newline tokens are normally deleted in the context).
+It is an error if it is not followed by anything.

 - Any other token is a syntax unit by itself.

 All Newline tokens directly within a Substitution, Name-Subscript, Semiliteral,